Project structure

 If you're in a hurry, here's a quick summary of the most important points:

-- A Pavex project is a Cargo workspace
+- A Pavex project is a Cargo workspace with at least three crates:

 - a core crate (library), conventionally named